elisabethchapman/BlogRaw/_posts/2018-02-24-Automous-Driving-With-Distributed-Deep-Reinforcement-Learning.markdown

 ![car_driving]({{site.url}}/content/Autonomous-Driving-With-Deep-Reinforcement-Learning/car_driving.gif)

+UPDATE: Based on the work done for this tutorial, we were able to submit a publication to the International Conference for Software Engineering (ICSE)!
+[Here is a link to the paper]({{site.url}}/content/Autonomous-Driving-With-Deep-Reinforcement-Learning/DistributedRlForAd.pdf)

 # Summary

 In this post, we applied Q Learning to solve a non-trivial problem: learning to drive an autonomous vehicle.
 We saw why the Bellman Equation cannot be directly applied in this case to compute the Q values, necessitating a predictive model.
 We saw some of the tricks that were needed to allow the DQN to converge on a solution, and ended up with an end-to-end example that could be used to drive the vehicle.
 Since the introduction of the DQN, many additional architectural advancements have been made (such as the "Dueling" Deep Q Network), but even with a simple model, it is possible to get very good results on nontrivial problems.